 5 Precautionary Steps To Ensure A Safe Trek

 Which organisation are you going with?
 What is their experience in the mountains?
 How credible are they?
 What are your fellow trekkers saying about them?
 Who are their Trek Leaders?
 What knowledge do their Trek Leaders have?
 What equipment are they carrying for your safety?
 Does their itinerary give you enough acclimatisation?
 How will they take care of you in emergency situations?

 These are all important questions to ask before you choose an organisation.

 I often come across talks of “Go with a local guide, they know better.”
 And I always want to tell these people to stop being foolish.
-This thread on our Facebook community page will give you an idea of what I mean.
-Go through the comments too, trekkers are sharing their thoughts from experience.

 To stay safe, choose to trek with organisations and Trek Leaders who are well-trained and seasoned in the mountains.
 If the situation arises, they must be able to save your life.